WHHSFTC/CookyV2/.github/ISSUE_TEMPLATE/ide-problem-solution-template.md

 ---
-name: Problem/solution template
+name: IDE Problem/solution template
-about: This template is for describing an issue, and possible solutions
+about: This template is for describing an IDE issue, and possible solutions
 title: "[category (for example, Computer vision)], [problem]"
 labels: ''
 assignees: ''

 ---

-{Write a sentence or two describing issue}
+[Description of IDE issue]

 Problems:
  - [problem 1]